Giampaolo Pansa

-Giampaolo Pansa (1 October 1935 – 12 January 2020) was an Italian journalist-commentator and, especially during his late years, a prolific author of books and essays.
-Most of his writings was rooted in recent or contemporary history, notably with regard to the antifascist resistance of the Mussolini years.
+Giampaolo Pansa (1 October 1935–12 January 2020) was an Italian journalist, commentator, and novelist.
+Most of his writings were rooted in modern or contemporary history, notably with regard to the Italian Resistance and the years of Benito Mussolini.

 Biography

 Provenance and early years

-Giampaolo Pansa was born and raised in Casale Monferrato, an industrial town by the Po river and located in the Province of Alessandria.
-His father Ernesto, the fifth of six children, grew up in poverty.
-Since Ernesto Pansa was the last child to leave home and marry, his widowed mother moved to his home.
-The young Giampaolo developed a close relationship with his grandmother, born Caterina Zaffiro in 1869 in the little village of Caresana, which is located north of the Po river.
+Giampaolo Pansa was born and raised in Casale Monferrato, Italy, an industrial town near the Po river, located in the province of Alessandria, in Piedmont.
+His father, Ernesto Pansa, the fifth of six children, grew up in poverty.
+Because Ernesto was the last child to leave home and marry, his widowed mother (Caterina Zaffiro) moved in with him.
+As a result, the young Giampaolo developed a close relationship with his grandmother -- who was born in 1869 in the little village of Caresana located north of the Po river.

-The Pansas were casual farm workers, but one generation earlier, they all transferred to industrial work.
-As Giampaolo grew up there were three obvious career options on the horizon.
-Work in the local Marl quarries was the least appealing.
+The Pansas were farm workers, but a generation later, they transitioned to industrial work.
+As Giampaolo grew up, there were three career options he could take, but working in the local Marl quarries was the least appealing.
 Another possibility would have been a job at one of the many cement factories in the town.

-The third, and as it seemed at the time "cleanest", option would have involved following his father's example and working at the Eternit asbestos plant.
-He attended school locally at the "Istituto Balbo" (secondary school), where he received a "classical education", opening the way for university admission and a chance to move away.
+The third, and as it seemed at the time "cleanest" option would have involved following his father's example and working at the Eternit asbestos plant.
+He attended school locally at the Istituto Balbo (secondary school), where he received a classical education, opening the way for university admission and a chance to move away.

-Graduating from school with top marks, complemented by a "cum laude" commendation for his school final exams, Pansa enrolled at the University of Turin, where he studied for a degree in political sciences.
-One of his teachers at the university was Alessandro Galante Garrone: it was Garrone who encouraged him to study the history of the Second World War and of the Italian Resistance.
+Graduating from school with top marks and a "cum laude" commendation for his final exams, Pansa enrolled at the University of Turin, where he studied for a degree in political sciences.
+One of his teachers, Alessandro Galante Garrone, encouraged him to study the history of the Second World War and of the Italian Resistance.

-He completed his university studies on 16 July 1959 with a degree in Political Sciences, received in return for a dissertation on "The Resistance in the Province of Alessandria (1943–1945)".
+Pansa completed his university studies on July 16, 1959 with a degree in Political Sciences, submitting a dissertation titled 'The Resistance in the Province of Alessandria (1943–1945)'.
 The work was supervised by Guido Quazza.
-An expanded version appeared as a book in 1967, entitled for publication, "Guerra partigiana tra Genova e il Po" ("The Partisan War between Genoa and the Po").
+An expanded version appeared as a book in 1967, titled for publication as "Guerra partigiana tra Genova e il Po" ("The Partisan War between Genoa and the Po").

-His work on the wartime antifascist resistance also earned him the "Einaudi Prize", worth 500,000 lire and, of perhaps greater significance for his future career, drew him to the attention of the power-brokers at the prestigious Turin-based daily newspaper, La Stampa.
+The novelist's work on the wartime antifascist resistance also earned him the "Einaudi Prize", worth 500,000 lira, and brought him to the attention of the editors and owners at the prestigious Turin-based daily newspaper, La Stampa.

 Daily newspaper journalist

-In 1961 Giampaolo Pansa joined La Stampa.
-Between 1961 and 1991 he worked for a succession of nationally distributed newspapers.
-In the end he contributed, at different stages, to all Italy's' leading papers.
+In 1961 Giampaolo Pansa joined La Stampa and, and over the next thirty years contributed to all of Italy's' leading papers.